-For EACH course deletion, please complete the section above AND items 1 through 3 --

-Course number and title: Note that this number may not be reused for five years.

-- 2. Reason for deletion: Provide a detailed rationale for this deletion, eg. staffing, resources, archaism, replacement by new course(s), etc. - 3.
-Impact: How will this deletion affect the department?
+For EACH course deletion, please complete the section above AND items 1 through 3.
+1. Course number and titl e: Note that this number may not be reused for five years.
+2. Reason for deletion: Provide a detailed rationale for this deletion, eg. staffing, resources, archaism, replacement by new course(s), etc. 3.
+Impact : How will this deletion affect the department?
 Will this deletion have any impact on programs offered by other departments?
 If so, please indicate which department(s) has been contacted and include copies of relevant correspondence.

-Name:

-Internal Phone # E-mail: EMAIL the completed forms and any attachments to the Graduate Committee for Business administrative assistant, on or before the deadline for agenda items for the next Committee meeting.
-FOR SGS OFFICE USE ONLY: Date of approval by Graduate Committee for Business: Date of approval at Graduate Studies Executive Council:
+Submis ssion Contact: Name: Internal Phone # E-mail: EMAIL the completed forms and any attachments to the Graduate Committee for Business administrative assistant, on or before the deadline for agenda items for the next Committee meeting.